falconxio/falconx-python/README.md

 # Overview
-This is the official API client for the FalconX API.
+This is the official python client for the FalconX API.

 API Documentation: http://docs.falconx.io